Skip to main content

 While the elemental substitutions listed above occur in many minerals, including many nonsilicates, they do not necessarily occur in all.
 Generally, limited substitution is because ions vary in size, and some atomic sites can accommodate larger or smaller ions than other.
 For example, there is only very minor substitution of Fe3+ for Al3+ in corundum, but unlimited substitution of Fe3+ for Al3+ takes place in garnet.
 Complete solid solution exists between andradite (Ca3Fe2Si3O12) and grossular (Ca3Al2Si3O12).
 Similarly, periclase is always close to end member MgO, rarely forming significant solid solution with FeO or with MnO.
 Nonetheless, the substitutions listed are common, occur in more than one mineral class, and explain most of the mineral end members discussed in earlier chapters in this book.
 A glance back to Chapters 6 and 7, for example, will show that elemental substitutions, including the nature and extent of solvi, are about the same in pyroxenes, amphiboles, and carbonates.
 Major substitutions for all are Ca2+ = Mg2+ = Fe2+ = Mn2+.

-This page titled 13.6.4: Elemental Substitutions in Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.6.4: Elemental Substitutions in Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.